 - B. The following are key steps in the formal application phase: - 1.
 To Receive the Formal Application: Ensure that all documents have been submitted by applicant and are complete in all respect.
-HCPM should check the sufficiency of application. - 2 To Evaluate the Application Package: Based on the initial survey of the application package, a decision should be made on whether or not to ask any further information or conduct discussion meeting or reject the application or initiate certification process. - 3.
-If the application and documents are complete then HCPM should initiate the phase 3 of the certification process. - 4.
-Incase HCPM observes that applicant has failed to submit required documents as mentioned in application form in spite of sufficient chances given to applicant, then HCPM return the application with reasons after consent of GM-ASD.
+HCPM should check the sufficient of application. - To Evaluate the Application Package: Based on the initial survey of the application package, a decision should be made on whether or not to ask any further information or conduct discussion meeting or reject the application or initiate certification process. - 3.
+If the application and documents are complete then HCPM should initiate the phase 3 of the certification process. - Incase HCPM observes that applicant has failed to submit required documents as mentioned in application form in spite of sufficient chances given to applicant, then HCPM retun the application with reasons after concent of GM-ASD.